 Following the mandatory hospital orientation in June, interns participate in a departmental orientation where they meet with nurse managers, social workers, occupational therapists, admissions coordinators, and other members of the interprofessional teams in the department.
 They also learn from faculty and senior residents about expectations on call and how to survive the intern year.

 PGY3 residents have supervision in psychodynamic psychotherapy and cognitive behavioral therapy each week.
 Most residents are assigned to work with clinical psychologists from outside the hospital who have extensive experience supervising residents and other trainees.
-PGY4 residents are assigned faculty mentors based on their career interests.
+PGY4 residents are also assigned a supervisor to review psychotherapy cases.
 PGY1 and PGY2 residents have supervision in a group format as well as from the attending physician on the service where they are rotating.